robfinch/Qupls/README.md

 This increases the size of the core considerably and turns Qupls into a 128-bit machine.

 ### Features Superscalar Out-of-Order version (Qupls4.sv)
-* Fixed 48-bit length instruction set.
+* Fixed 48-bit parcel length instruction set. (postfixes may make it considered to be variable length).
 * 64-bit datapath / support for 128-bit floats (128-bit datapath for capabilities)
 * 16 entry (or more) reorder entry buffer (ROB)
 * 32 general purpose registers, unified integer and float register file